duneroadrunner/SaferCPlusPlus/README.md

         an exception on any attempt to access invalid memory. */

-        /* mse::msevector is not quite as safe as mse::mstd::vector in the following way: */
+        /* mse::us::msevector is not quite as safe as mse::mstd::vector in the following way: */

         std::vector<int>::iterator sv1_it;
         mse::us::msevector<int>::ss_iterator_type msev1_it; // bounds checked iterator just like mse::mstd::vector<int>::iterator